rseanhall/sdk-api/sdk-api-src/content/strmif/nn-strmif-icodecapi.md

 ## -description

-\[The usage of CodecAPI feature with DirectShow (DShow), [DirectShow](/windows/win32/directshow/directshow), is a legacy feature.
+\[The usage of the CodecAPI feature with [DirectShow](/windows/win32/directshow/directshow) is no longer recommended.
 DirectShow usage has been superseded by [MediaPlayer](/uwp/api/Windows.Media.Playback.MediaPlayer), [IMFMediaEngine](/windows/win32/api/mfmediaengine/nn-mfmediaengine-imfmediaengine), and [Audio/Video Capture in Media Foundation](/windows/win32/medfound/audio-video-capture-in-media-foundation).
-Those features have been optimized for Windows 10 and Windows 11.
-Microsoft strongly recommends that new code use **MediaPlayer**, **IMFMediaEngine** and **Audio/Video Capture in Media Foundation** instead of **DirectShow**, when possible.
+Those features have been optimized for Windows 11 and Windows 10.
+Instead of **DirectShow**, Microsoft strongly recommends when possible that new code use **MediaPlayer**, **IMFMediaEngine**, and **Audio/Video Capture in Media Foundation**.
 Microsoft suggests that existing code that uses the legacy APIs be rewritten to use the new APIs if possible.\]

 The <b>ICodecAPI</b> interface sets and retrieves settings on an encoder or decoder filter.